ahillss/rpi5_setup/Problems.md

 * no replacement PCIe FFC cable available for sale

+* pain to access/remove nvme drive, have to take whole thing out of the case

 ## Geekworm P580 (case)

 * doesn't come with any kind of a button, only a cut out (annoying to use)